Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 780 will be 61% faster than the Radeon R9 270X overall, because of its higher bandwidth. (explain)
+Memory BandwidthThe Geforce GTX 780 should in theory perform quite a bit faster than the Radeon R9 270X overall. (explain)

-Texel RateThe Geforce GTX 780 should be much (more or less 107%) better at texture filtering than the Radeon R9 270X. (explain)
+Texel RateThe Geforce GTX 780 will be a lot (approximately 107%) better at AF than the Radeon R9 270X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison